yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 Congratulations to Zihan for her paper being accepted to ASE 2026!

 * **May 2026**
+I am honored to receive the Pathbreaking Research Award from the College of Connected Computing!
+Thank you, CCC!

+* **May 2026**
 Big congratulations to Yifan graduating with his PhD!!
 Congratulations, Dr. Yifan Zhang!!